 At the same time as the cost of buying a car was dropping significantly, White Americans were fleeing to the suburbs.
 Yet the jobs remained in the urban centers that White people were abandoning, and getting people to those jobs became a dilemma that needed major transportation dollars.
 In the 1950s, President Eisenhower delivered the Interstate Highway system, to enhance the ability of our nation’s militia to travel the country.
 This freeway system also enabled people to live further from urban centers and drive in.
 Given discriminatory housing practices, this new mobility benefit was essentially limited to White people–and often plowed right through Black neighborhoods, destroying their wealth.

 So how do we improve equity for transportation?
-We shift the costs of driving back onto drivers, not to the population at large.
+We focus on providing better access to opportunities and resources in disinvested areas and shift the costs of driving to drivers, rather than the population at large.
 This includes priced parking, or meters.
-Priced parking should not be a source of revenue, but a process to better manage access to the curb.
+Priced parking should not be a source of revenue, but a process to better manage access to high demand spaces.
 However, since certain neighborhoods in cities have experienced growth and pushed long-time residents out, we’re now seeing more people of color living in car-dependent suburban locations.
 So we must consider equity impacts of every policy enacted, and the fines and fees associated with driving.
 With the wealth extraction that has destroyed Black neighborhoods for the benefit of White neighborhoods, some form of reparations is needed.

-Other more equitable policy ideas (many from my piece on Medium) include the following:
+Other policy ideas (many from my piece on Medium) to address equity include the following:

-- Residential permit parking areas would price permits by the length of the vehicle and by the demand for parking in the area.
+- Manage residential permits.
+Residential permit parking areas would price permits by the length of the vehicle and by the demand for parking in the area.
 So if all the spaces are usually full, permit prices go up.
 If street parking is never congested, prices remain stable or free.
 This would prevent the problems like Danielle Steel’s 26 parking permits, or at least raise more city revenue.
+That revenue could go toward a rebate for car-free households or discounts for low-income residents.

-- Residential streets would have space reserved for car share vehicles, delivery vehicles, pick-up and drop-off, or secure bike parking for residents who don’t own cars.
+- Share street space.
+Residential streets would have space reserved for car share vehicles, delivery vehicles, pick-up and drop-off, or secure bike parking for residents who don’t own cars.

-- Our transportation investments at the regional and state level would dedicate more money to areas that have more people and higher needs.
-This would mean fewer suburban highway projects and more urban transit, regular roadway maintenance, and bicycle and pedestrian infrastructure.
+- Redirect transportation investments.
+Our transportation investments at the regional and state level would dedicate more money to areas that have more people and higher needs.
+This would mean fewer suburban highway projects and more urban transit, regular roadway maintenance, and bicycle and pedestrian infrastructure – and possibly more highway removal.

-- Ticket fines would be proportional to a person’s income and the seriousness of the crime, as is done in Finland.
+- Equitable fines and fees.
+Ticket fines would be proportional to a person’s income and the seriousness of the crime, as is done in Finland.
 This would ensure that tickets are a deterrent to bad behavior for all, without causing financial ruin for low-income drivers.

-- Fines, fees, and fares would be examined through an equity lens to ensure that there is incentive to prevent people from breaking the law without leading to personal bankruptcy.
+- Safety before revenue.
+Fines, fees, and fares would be examined through an equity lens to ensure that there is incentive to prevent people from breaking the law without leading to personal bankruptcy.

 Have you heard of cities implementing more equitable parking policies?
 What other approaches would improve equity?